Rural Resident Medical Officer Cadetships

 Applicants from NSW universities must be enrolled in:

-- second year medicine at the University of Sydney, Wollongong or Notre Dame; or
+- second year medicine at Macquarie University, the University of Sydney, Wollongong or Notre Dame; or

-- third year medicine at the University of Newcastle, New England or Western Sydney; or
+- third year medicine at Western Sydney University, the University of Newcastle or New England, Charles Sturt University; or

 - fourth year medicine at the University of NSW.